-For over 25 years, the team for Leading practices in Prevention and Health Promotion for Seniors of the CREGÉS has developed a specific expertise aimed at promoting a positive image of aging and at improving clinical and communitarian practices to improve quality of life and the physical, psychological and social well-being of seniors.
+For over 25 years, the team for Leading practices in Prevention and Health Promotion for Seniors (PPSV) of the CREGÉS has developed a specific expertise aimed at promoting a positive image of aging and at improving clinical and community practices to improve quality of life and the physical, psychological and social well-being of older adults.

 True to the philosophy behind PPSV, this new area of expertise, Aging, Diversity, Health and Well-Being, adopts an inclusive approach that respects the diverse experience of aging.
 To this end, the leading practices developed are related to four themes or areas of interests, namely: 1) Health and Well-Being Promotion, 2) Social Participation; 3) Life Course; Care Pathways and Discrimination; 4) Digital Technologies and Media/Culture.

 Each theme is related to issues that could influence the health and well-being of older adults.

 The development of innovative leading practices in Inclusive Aging, Diversity, Health and Well-Being takes into account diverse experiences of aging and focuses on older adults as social agents at the center of their aging process.

 The CREGÉS organizes and promotes various activities and achievements (e.g.: scientific publications, programs, guides and tools, etc.) on diverse themes like social participation, maintenance of cognitive vitality, promotion of physical activity, etc.